Mintu-Kumar/java8-coding-practice/JavaCodingPractics/src/main/java/TopicWiseQuestionAskedInInterview/InterviewQuestion.md

         Ans -  If we have 2 bean with same name then we use @Primary annotation, and in the @Qualifier annotation we have to specify the bean name @Qualifier("dieselEngine")
 22. What happens when we annotate a method with @transactional

+        Ans - When you annotate a method with @Transactional in Spring, you're telling Spring to wrap that method's execution in a database transaction.
+         When you annotate a method with @Transactional, Spring:
+         Starts a transaction before the method runs.
+         Commits the transaction if the method completes successfully.
+         Rolls back the transaction if a runtime exception (unchecked) or error occurs.
+         Executes all the above using a proxy (AOP - Aspect-Oriented Programming).
+         Note - @Transactional only works with Spring-managed beans.
+                If you call a transactional method on a new object you created with new, it won’t work.
+Transactions apply only to methods that interact with the database
 23. What are the types of advices in AOP

+        Ans - Before, After Returning, After Throwing, After (Finally), Around
 24. Explain after returning and after throwing in AOP
 25. what is joinpoint and pointcut

+        Ans - Jointpoint - A JoinPoint is a specific point during the execution of a program where an aspect can be applied.
+              Pointcut - A Pointcut is an expression that selects one or more JoinPoints where the advice should run.
+Spring uses AspectJ expression syntax for pointcuts.
 26. How to implement composite key with entity

+        Ans -  Using @Embeddable and @EmbeddedId (Preferred Approach)   =  Google it for more info
 27. JPA and ORM
 28. @Qualifier and @Primary annotation
 29. what is pre-destroyed in spring

+         Ans - @PreDestroy is an annotation used to perform cleanup logic before a bean is destroyed.
+It marks a method to be called before the bean is removed from the Spring container.
+               Typically used to release resources, close connections, or stop background threads.
 30. what is post-construct in spring

+         Ans - @PostConstruct is an annotation used to define initialization logic that runs after the bean's dependencies are injected, but before the bean is used.
+         Marks a method that should be called after the bean is fully constructed and dependencies are injected.
+Typically used to initialize resources, validate configurations, or start background tasks.
 31. When we annotate any class with @component annotation then spring register this class as bean in spring container and initialize that object. now If a service A is calling service B and after getting the response we want to set value in the bean in that case which annotation we use ?

+        Ans -  Using @PostConstruct    answer is in quest 30
 32. How to get the list of all bean in spring boot which is register in spring container?

+        Ans -  Using ApplicationContect.getBeanDefinitionNames(), it will return array of string
 33. What is the default scope of bean?

+        Ans -  Singleton is default scope in spring.   all scope in spring - singleton, prototype, request, session,appliccation
 34. What are the benefits of using Spring Boot?
 35. Centralized request logging in spring boot login
 36. How to select profile in spring boot run time(hosting time)